Special Measures

 Prosecutors must follow the guidance in the section 28 Criminal Practice Direction and the Joint National Protocol between the NPCC and the CPS for Section 28.

-Prosecutors should also be aware of the Court of Appeal case of R v PMH [2018] EWCA Crim 2452, which outlined areas of best practice for pre-recorded cross-examination:
+Prosecutors should also be aware of the Court of Appeal case of R v PMH [2018] EWCA Crim 2452, which outlined areas of best practice for pre-recorded cross-examination for vulnerable child witnesses:

 Best practice was further clarified in the case of R v YGM [2018] EWCA Crim 2458, where the judge agreed to give a direction pointing out to the jury that counsel was not allowed to cross-examine the witness in the same way as he would cross examine another witness, but counsel was not allowed to make further comment in his closing speech: